 The Sacrament of Baptism is the first step in a lifelong journey of love and commitment.
 In baptism, Jesus embraces us in love, removes sin and makes us a member of his holy people.

 The baptism of children is celebrated the first Sunday of the month at 12:00 pm.
-An introductory meeting for parents is held the Saturday one week before the baptism in the Chapel at 10:00am.
+An introductory meeting for parents is held the Friday before the baptism in the Chapel at 5:30pm.

 Contact the rectory to make arrangements.